amazon-ion/ion-hash-js/README.md

 ## Known Issues

-Any tests commented out in [tests/ion_hash_tests.ion](https://github.com/amzn/ion-hash-js/blob/master/tests/ion_hash_tests.ion) are not expected to work at this time using the tip of the master branch.
+Any tests commented out in [tests/ion_hash_tests.ion](https://github.com/amzn/ion-hash-js/blob/master/tests/ion_hash_tests.ion) are not expected to work at this time.